shairubin/fun_with_ast/README.md

 # Fun with ASTs
+Provides developers with a rogrammatic tool to change our own code.
-This repository contains a library to analyze and manipulate python [Abstract Systax Tress](TBD).
+This repository contains a library to analyze and manipulate python code using [Abstract Systax Tress](https://docs.python.org/3/library/ast.html) manipulation.

 ## Why Fun with ASTs